gridaco/analytics/proxy-server/README.md

+# Simple analytics proxy server

+This logs analytics event using google analytics measyrement 4. for ga non supported platforms.

-# Serverless - AWS Node.js Typescript
+## Template - Serverless - AWS Node.js Typescript

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).